Get a property report and suburb profile for any property in Chatswood

 • Is it expensive to live in Chatswood?

-Overall, while Chatswood offers a vibrant community with excellent amenities and a convenient location, the cost of living, particularly in terms of housing, is quite high.
-If you are thinking of living in Chatswood, it's important to evaluate your financial situation to ensure it aligns with the expenses associated with residing in this desirable suburb.
+Overall, while Chatswood offers a vibrant lifestyle with excellent shopping, dining, and public transport options, the cost of living, particularly in terms of housing, is on the higher end.
+If you're thinking of living in Chatswood, it's important to consider your financial situation to ensure you can comfortably manage the expenses associated with this bustling suburb.

 Disclaimer: To assess whether a suburb is considered expensive, we’ve looked at mortgage and rental costs as a proportion of the average local salary.
 That said, everyone’s financial situation is different, so it's important to consider your own circumstances when deciding which suburb is right for you.